June 5–July 28, 2017 | Gordon College, Wenham, MA

 Be part of a team developing useful software for a real customer.

 Students will work in teams on a project for a real customer with clear needs.
-Most of the time will be focused on understanding, designing, and coding solutions for those customer needs.
-When possible, student teams will be matched with industry experts who will review code and mentor the students.
-There will also be some more formal teaching through talks and ramp-up lab sessions.
+Most of the time will be focused on understanding, designing, coding, testing, and refining solutions for those customer needs.
+Industry partners will mentor the teams, and provide deep expertise in relevant technologies.

-Program Director Dr. Russ Tuck is Professor of Computer Science at Gordon College.
-He helped launch Gmail, and led several software development teams at Google.
-His teams hosted interns each summer for several years.
-The Gordon program is roughly modeled on Google’s Engineering Practicum Internships.
+Jonathan Senning, Ph.D., and Russ Tuck, Ph.D., both Professors of Computer Science at Gordon College, lead the program.
+Dr. Senning is an outstanding teacher and expert in scientific computing.
+Dr. Tuck helped launch Gmail, and led several software development teams at Google.
+The program is roughly modeled on Google’s Engineering Practicum Internships.

 Housing, Food, Worship, and Fun

-Students will be housed on campus at Gordon College, with access to a kitchen for do-it-yourself breakfast and lunch.
-Nightly hot dinners will be provided in Lane Student Center.
-Sundays will include rides to local churches, and weekends will include some fun activities.
-The North Shore is a beautiful place to explore in the summer: beaches and rocky coast, parks, ponds, fishing villages, museums, and even Boston.
+Students will be housed on campus at Gordon College, with dinners provided in Lane Student Center and access to a kitchen for breakfast and lunch.
+Rides to local churches are available, and there will be some fun activities.
+The North Shore is beautiful in the summer, with beaches and rocky coast, parks and ponds, and Boston nearby.

-Some full scholarships, including a $5200 stipend, and partial scholarships are available.
-Gordon students are eligible for 4 hours of internship credit.
-The full program cost, which includes tuition, housing, and dinners, is $11,700.
+Some full scholarships, including a stipend up to $5,200, and partial scholarships are available.
+Gordon students are eligible for four hours of internship credit.
+The program cost, which includes tuition, housing, and dinners, is $9,700.
 (Non-Gordon students should apply for financial aid from their own school first, but may also be eligible for aid from Gordon if needed.)